malikkhalim/firefly-receipt-scanner/README.md

    You will be asked to enter a credit card for verification purposes, but personal usage will most likely fall within the free tier.

 ## Deployment
+### Security and Deployment Considerations

+This application does not include built-in authentication.
+It is recommended to deploy it within your local network, ideally alongside your Firefly III instance.
+To securely access the application remotely, consider using a VPN to connect to your local network.

 ### Using Docker Compose (Recommended)